1199 North Fairfax St., Suite 300

 A cookie is a piece of data stored on the visitor’s computer that is tied to information about the visitor.
 Usage of a cookie is in no way linked to any personally identifiable information while on our site.
 We use both session ID cookies and persistent cookies.
 Once a visitor closes the browser, the session ID cookie terminates.
 A persistent cookie is a small text file stored on the visitor’s hard drive for an extended period of time.
 It enables us to track and target the interests of our visitors, in order to enhance the experience on our site.
 Persistent cookies can be removed by following internet browser help file directions.
 If a visitor rejects cookies, he or she may still use every public part of our site.
 We do not share information gathered though cookies with third parties.

 Like most standard website servers, we use log files.
 This includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp and number of clicks to analyze trends, administer the site, track visitor’s movement in the aggregate and gather broad demographic information for aggregate use.
 IP addresses are only linked to personally identifiable information when online credit card transactions are conducted (i.e., when donations are made).
-We do not share individual information gathered though log files with third parties.
+All information collected through log files are confidential and will not be shared with any third parties.

 - Venue information: name, address, city, country, state, postal code, phone, website, geographical coordinates (latitude and longitude)